 Saburo Ota is an Artist based on Tsuyama City in Okayama, Japan.
-Ota has produced many series groping for a definition of memory, time and place.
+Ota has produced many series searching for a definition of memory, time and place.
 Such as Date Stamp series which is a collection of franked stamps he has sent to himself everyday to keep a record on where he was, or Seed Project series that he has gathered plant seeds on the green field everyday for more than 30 years and made a stamp with it.

 Ota's works has been exhibited in solo and group exhibitions across Asia and Europe such as Museum of Contemporary Art Tokyo, Haus am Waldsee, Echigo Tsumari Art Triennale 2003, Kyoto Art Centre, and is also in the collections such as the Japan Foundation, Tokyo National Museum of Modern Art, Seoul National Museum of Modern and Contemporary Art.